doctor911/phpRedisAdmin/README.markdown

 phpRedisAdmin
 =============

+Is is far past mignight, my eyes are tired of default white background, and that's why I forked PhpRedisAdmin and added some dark theme styles.
+Please ignore this repo :)

 phpRedisAdmin is a simple web interface to manage [Redis](http://redis.io/) databases.
 It is released under the
 [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/).